reedmayhew18/qoi-py/README.md

 - [Dominic Szablewski](https://phoboslab.org/) for creating the QOI format
 - The Python community for enabling our questionable life choices
-- Coffee, for making this implementation possible
+- Antidepressants, for making this implementation possible

 ## ⚠️ Disclaimer